sous-chefs/nginx/docs/workstation-shell-trial.md

 Installer and Kitchen timers surround the action invocations.
 Image pulls, tool diagnostics and output validation are outside those timers, but included in job duration.
+GitHub downloads all referenced actions during setup, even when their steps are skipped, so this trial measures wrapper execution rather than the setup saving from completely removing the JavaScript action.
 Job duration comes from GitHub's start and completion times, excluding queue time.
 Artifacts preserve timings, resolved Kitchen configuration and Kitchen logs, including failures.
 Artifact retention is 14 days.

-The report retains every job.
+The report retains every job and takes installer success from GitHub step conclusions, which are authoritative over artifact metadata.
 Successful install timings remain usable when a later Kitchen step fails.
 Failed installs do not enter successful-install medians.
 Kitchen and total-job medians use successful jobs only.